zlzforever/ClickHouseMigrator/README.md

 # ClickHouseMigrator

-Use to migrate data from RDBMS to ClickHouse.
-Create database and table auto.
+Use to migrate data from RDBMS to ClickHouse, create database and table auto.

 ### DEVELOP ENVIROMENT

 - Visual Studio 2017(15.3 or later)
 - [.NET Core 2.1 or later](https://www.microsoft.com/net/download/windows)

-### BASE USAGE
+### OPTIONS

 + --source: which RDBMS you want to migrate, right now i implement mysql migrator, for example: mysql
-+ --shost： host of RDBMS, for example: 192.168.90.100
++ --shost： host of RDBMS, for example: 192.168.90.100, **default value: 127.0.0.1**
 + --sport: port of RDBMS, for example: 3306
 + --suser: user of RDBMS
 + --spass: password of RDBMS